 - 4 onions, cut into thin rings

 - 1 cup sunflower seeds (ground into a flour)

 - ¾ cup soy sauce (or tamari, or nama shoyu)

 - ¼ cup honey (or slightly less agave syrup)

 - 1/2-1 cup water

 In a large bowl, combine all ingredients.
 Slowly add water until you reach a moist doughy consistency.
-Using an offset spatula, spread dough into thin layers equally over Teflex lined trays and dehydrate at 115°F for about 8 hours, and then flip & remove Teflex and continue drying until no sticky bits remain.
-Cut into square/rectangular pieces and wrap in plastic wrap to store in fridge and/or freezer.
+Using an offset spatula, spread dough into thin layers equally over Teflex lined trays and dehydrate at 115°F for about 8 hours, check out service trucks with crane and welder and then flip & remove Teflex and continue drying until no sticky bits remain.
+Cut into square/rectangular pieces and wrap in plastic wrap to store in fridge and/or Neuman & Neuman freezer.

 Stores in the fridge for up to 2 weeks, and 3 months in the freezer.